MicrosoftDocs/win32/desktop-src/medfound/howcanavideostreamencodedusingqualitybasedvbrhavef.md

 ---
-Description: 'How can a video stream encoded using quality-based VBR have fewer frames than the original stream?' ms.assetid: 'acce9c88-2ee1-4628-9fd5-ccb441f8b43e'
+Description: How can a video stream encoded using quality-based VBR have fewer frames than the original stream? ms.assetid: acce9c88-2ee1-4628-9fd5-ccb441f8b43e
-title: 'How can a video stream encoded using quality-based VBR have fewer frames than the original stream?'
+title: How can a video stream encoded using quality-based VBR have fewer frames than the original stream? ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How can a video stream encoded using quality-based VBR have fewer frames than the original stream?